euberdeveloper/dree/README.md

 ## Dev

-To run tests go to the package root in your CLI and run
+To run tests go to the repositoryroot using your CLI and run

 ```bash
 $ npm test